This program is offered at Clark State's Bellefontaine and Springfield locations.

 Prior to entering EMS 1131, the student must meet the following entrance requirements:

-- Pass COMPASS Reading score of 70 or better, Writing score of 70 or better, and Math score of 47 or better, or pass with a grade of C or better, the appropriate College preparatory course.
-(CPE 0200 for Reading, CPE 0300 with a B or CPE 0400 with a C for Writing, and CPE 0500 for Math)
+- Pass COMPASS or ACCUPLACER Reading and Writing placement tests with scores testing out of college preparatory reading and writing or pass with a C or better college preparatory courses (CPE 0200 for Reading, CPE 0300 with a B or CPE 0400 with a C for writing).

 - Complete MST 1105 and BIO 1105 with a C or better.